 August 19, 2022, 3:10 pm | Read time: 5 minutes

-From Workshop to Living Room: The rugged yet cozy charm of old industrial buildings offers a unique individuality unmatched by any other interior design style.
-With our tips, you can bring the industrial style into your living room.
+From the workshop to the living room: The rugged yet cozy charm of old industrial buildings offers a unique individuality unmatched by any other interior style.
+With our tips, you too can bring the industrial style into your living room.

-Exposed brickwork with bright red bricks, raw floors, high ceilings, and pipes with chipped paint are desirable and definitely pleasing to the eye, but not necessarily essential for a living room in the industrial style.
+Exposed brickwork with bright red bricks, raw floors, high ceilings, and pipes with chipped paint are desirable and definitely pleasing to the eye, but not necessarily required for an industrial-style living room.
 With the right colors, shapes, materials, furniture, and accessories, the space can become a trendy loft even without perfect architectural conditions.
-And even if at first glance it seems like a workshop is being called a living room, this space still exudes plenty of coziness and charm.
+And while it may initially seem like a workshop is being called a living room, this space is filled with plenty of coziness and charm.

 1. Play of Different Colors

-To bring a living room in the industrial style to life, a certain palette of colors is needed.
-Dark tones like gray, anthracite, brown, or black are characteristic of this decor style.
+To bring an industrial-style living room to life, a certain palette of colors is needed.
+Dark tones like gray, anthracite, brown, or black are characteristic of this interior style.
 Deep dark blue, green, or red are also common choices for wall colors.
-All these shades shape the rugged, cool, and rough character of the industrial style.
+All these shades shape the gritty, cool, rugged character of the industrial style.

 However, to ensure the living room doesn’t lack coziness, a warm, friendly counterbalance is needed.
 This is best achieved with an olive green wall, a cognac brown leather sofa, or a cream-colored carpet on the floor.
 Additional colorful accents in sunny yellow, rust red, or orange bring even more warmth into the room.